Ogontz Hall

-Ogontz Hall is a historic combined residential and commercial building complex in the West Oak Lane neighborhood of Philadelphia, Pennsylvania.
+Ogontz Hall is an historic, American, combined residential and commercial building complex that is located in the West Oak Lane neighborhood of Philadelphia, Pennsylvania.

+The Hall was added to the National Register of Historic Places in 1991.

+History and architectural features

 Built in 1929, it consists of six buildings, the primary one being the four-story Ogontz Hall; the others are three stories.
 The buildings share a commercial front.
 They have Spanish Colonial Revival architecture with a limestone and buff brick exterior and terra cotta tile roofing.

 The Hall was added to the National Register of Historic Places in 1991.